 - Walking tour of Central Brisbane including Albert Street Literary Trail

-This morning we transfer to Brisbane’s city centre for a visit to a local artist’s studio (details to be confirmed).
+This morning we transfer to Brisbane’s city centre.

-After some time at leisure for lunch, we take a guided tour of the William Robinson Gallery, nestled in the beautiful setting of Old Government House.
+After a group lunch at Lady Harriet’s, we meet best-selling author, Nick Earls, who wrote William Robinson: A New Perspective, which chronicles Robinson’s life and career.
+Nick will talk to us about his work as a writer, and will then accompany us on our visit to the William Robinson Gallery, in the beautiful setting of Old Government House.
 Born in Brisbane in 1936, Robinson is recognised not only for his unique interpretation of the Australian landscape but also for his whimsical portraits and narrative scenes.
 His self-portraits were awarded the Archibald Prize in 1987 and 1995.
 The 2009 documentary by filmmaker Catherine Hunter, William Robinson: A Painter’s Journey, explores the places that have inspired him.
-At the gallery we meet best-selling author, Nick Earls, who wrote William Robinson: A New Perspective, which chronicles Robinson’s life and career.

 Day 8: Tuesday 7 September, Brisbane